 Clearly, you’ll need some upfront investment to get an Multi-vendor marketplace off the ground and you’ll need to provide continual improvement and updates as the platform grows.

-With success always follows more challenges and a site like Amazon requires a huge team just to manage the online side of the marketplace, let alone the shipping of their own goods.
+With success always comes challenges and a site like Amazon requires a huge team just to manage the online side of the marketplace, let alone the shipping of their own goods.

 Get the right idea, the right software, the right team, and the right continual process and you’ll have a great chance of success though.